hyperboloide/lk/lkgen/README.md

 # lkgen
-`lkgen` is a license generation and validation utility.
+`lkgen` is a license generation and validation utility using the [lk](github.com/hyperboloide/lk) library as a backend.

-It can be used standalone to generate and validate license keys
+It can be used standalone to generate cypto keys, sign and validate license keys.

 Install it with the following command :